programever/alpha/README.md

   - `summarize`: Summarize conversations.
   - `reader`: Read content from web/news/blogs.
 - Each interface includes task-specific instructions.
+- Required to return number of used tokens, so that, each AI/Framework must provide a function to calculate it.
+Eg: `src/AI/Alpha.ts` - calculateTokens

 ## Messaging Interface: `src/Data/Message.ts`